 There are many studies that have linked high doses of vitamin C and decreased risk of developing cataracts.
 A daily dose of at least 300 mg of vitamin C seems beneficial for good eyesight.

 According to studies, vitamin C intakes greater than 300 mg per day can reduce the risk of cataracts by 70%.
 On the contrary, daily doses of 120 mg from supplements didn’t significantly lower the risk of developing cataracts.

 You may need higher doses of vitamin C, if you smoke, have diabetes, or take drugs.
 These are risk factors for cataracts, as they deplete the eye’s lens of vitamin C.

 Vitamin E is also beneficial for lowering the risk of cataracts.
 Especially, when combining with vitamin C. Both are powerful antioxidants.
 We can take safely a daily dose of vitamin E up to 400 IU from supplements.

 Vitamin C helps people with AMD

 Age-related macular degeneration is closely associated with nutrition.
-People at high risk for AMD can benefit from taking 500 mg of vitamin C a day.
-This dosage, along with beta-carotene, vitamin E and zinc supplementation can slow the progression of advanced AMD by about 25%.
+People at high risk of developing AMD can benefit from taking 500 mg of vitamin C a day.
+This dosage, along with beta-carotene, vitamin E and zinc, can slow the progression of advanced AMD by about 25%.